International live-media event

 In spite of the biennialisation, the continuity between the editions is guaranteed by some satellite events realised during the years off, with the presentation of workshops and site-specific projects.
 These events thus constitute a sort of trait d'union between the editions of the festival, preserving the relationship with the public.

-The tenth edition of the festival will take place from 7 to 10 December 2021.
+The eleventh edition of the festival will take place from 6 to 9 December 2023.

 All the information and full program are available on nodefestival.com

-Since 2008 NODE hosted: Ben Frost, Hiroaki Umeda, Tomoko Sauvage, Deantoni Parks, 2501, Masayoshi Fujita, Caterina Barbieri, Tadej Droljc, Pilia + Pupillo, Visible Cloaks, Zimoun, Lubomyr Melnyk, Fis, Huerco S, Rashad Becker, Eli Keszler, Croatian Amor, Primitive Art, Laura Agnusdei, Giovanni Lami, Enrico Malatesta, Gea Brown, Paul Jebanasam, Konrad Sprenger, Joshua Sabin, Goncalo Penas, Ben Vince, Derek Holzer, Kali Malone, Donato Epiro, Valerio Tricoli, Dakim, William Basinski, Tarik Barri, Robert Henke, Atom Tm, Forest Swords, Patten, Akkord, Emptyset, Shingo Inao, Dj Spinn, Om Unit, Lumisokea, Roly Porter, Egyptrixx, Murcof, Simon Geilfus, Debruit, Grischa Lichtenberger, Frank Bretschneider, Valdislav Delay, Von Tesla, Demdike Stare, Fennesz, Ryoji Ikeda, Alva Noto, AOKI Takamasa, Giuseppe Ielasi, Simon Scott, Lillevan, The Sight Below, Touane, Deaf Center, Tilman Ehrhorn, Overknights, Marsen Jules, Nq, Boxcutter, Mount Kimbie, Deer, Kanding Ray, Ryoichi Kurokawa, Quayola, Hildur Guðnadóttir, Claudio Sinatti, Alexandre Navarro, Baths, Vaghe Stelle, Tape, Anenon, Erik K Skodvin, Senking, Oval, Retina, Rafael Anton Irisarri, Leafcutter John, Alessio Ballerini, Shigeto, Shlohmo, Jóhann Jóhannsson, Soosh, Orcas, Pigro on Sofa, Benoît Pioulard, Sanso Xtro, Broke One, Sylvain Chauveau, Kreng, Salva, Laurel Halo, Nicola Ratti, Bellows, Lapalux, Quiet Ensemble, Holy Other and many others.
+Since 2008 NODE hosted: Stephen O'Malley, François J. Bonnet, Heith, Kristof Hahn, Grand River, Marina Herlop, Myriam Bleau, Asuna, Fujita, Ben Frost, Hiroaki Umeda, Tomoko Sauvage, Deantoni Parks, 2501, Masayoshi Fujita, Caterina Barbieri, Tadej Droljc, Pilia + Pupillo, Visible Cloaks, Zimoun, Lubomyr Melnyk, Fis, Huerco S, Rashad Becker, Eli Keszler, Croatian Amor, Primitive Art, Laura Agnusdei, Giovanni Lami, Enrico Malatesta, Gea Brown, Paul Jebanasam, Konrad Sprenger, Joshua Sabin, Goncalo Penas, Ben Vince, Derek Holzer, Kali Malone, Donato Epiro, Valerio Tricoli, Dakim, William Basinski, Tarik Barri, Robert Henke, Atom Tm, Forest Swords, Patten, Akkord, Emptyset, Shingo Inao, Dj Spinn, Om Unit, Lumisokea, Roly Porter, Egyptrixx, Murcof, Simon Geilfus, Debruit, Grischa Lichtenberger, Frank Bretschneider, Valdislav Delay, Von Tesla, Demdike Stare, Fennesz, Ryoji Ikeda, Alva Noto, AOKI Takamasa, Giuseppe Ielasi, Simon Scott, Lillevan, The Sight Below, Touane, Deaf Center, Tilman Ehrhorn, Overknights, Marsen Jules, Nq, Boxcutter, Mount Kimbie, Deer, Kanding Ray, Ryoichi Kurokawa, Quayola, Hildur Guðnadóttir, Claudio Sinatti, Alexandre Navarro, Baths, Vaghe Stelle, Tape, Anenon, Erik K Skodvin, Senking, Oval, Retina, Rafael Anton Irisarri, Leafcutter John, Alessio Ballerini, Shigeto, Shlohmo, Jóhann Jóhannsson, Soosh, Orcas, Pigro on Sofa, Benoît Pioulard, Sanso Xtro, Broke One, Sylvain Chauveau, Kreng, Salva, Laurel Halo, Nicola Ratti, Bellows, Lapalux, Quiet Ensemble, Holy Other and many others.